 This is how we will preserve the tube shroud on a Leitax mount.
 These instructions complete the ones we have for the Leica-R lenses with a tube-like shroud

-Instructions only for the new Leica-Nikon
+Instructions valid for the Leica-Nikon

-model released on January 23th, 2012
+new mounts from January 23th, 2012

 Please don't hesitate to ask any question to